Quantum Monte Carlo simulations in the trimer basis: first-order transitions and thermal critical points in frustrated

 A notable consequence of Eqs.~\eqref{eq:comm1} and \eqref{eq:comm2} is that the matrix elements of the fully frustrated inter-trimer interactions in the “trimer” basis labelled by $l_\Delta$, $l_{\Delta,13}$, and $m_\Delta$ take the form

 where $\mathbf{S}^{S=l_\Delta}_\Delta$ is a spin-$l_\Delta$ spin operator.
 The matrix elements therefore take the same values in the $S_\Delta^z$ basis as in an effective square-lattice AFM of mixed $S = 1/2$ and $S = 3/2$.
 The spin-$S$ Heisenberg AFM on a bipartite lattice can, however, be rendered sign-free~\cite{Sandvik2010}, and consequently the inter-trimer Hamiltonian, $H_{\Delta,\Delta'}$, of the FFTL in the trimer basis, $\ket{l_\Delta, l_{\Delta,13}, m_\Delta}$, is also sign-free.
 The remaining intra-trimer part, $H_\Delta$, is diagonal in this basis and is thus sign-free as well.
-The trimer basis thus enables an efficient QMC algorithm to simulate the FFTL model, which we present next.
+The trimer basis is thus well suited to the construction of a general and efficient SSE QMC algorithm, which we present next.